 Hi Everyone -

-I'm so glad you've joined me in the fun and yummy world of growing your own herbal tea!
+I'm so glad you've joined me in the great adventure of growing and brewing your own herbal teas!

-For as long as I can remember, I've loved diggin' in the dirt and growing things!
+For as long as I can remember, I've loved digging in the dirt and growing things!

-Some of my earliest memories are of puttering in the garden with my Nana (my gardening guru) when I was 2 or 3 years old.
+One of my earliest memories is gardening with my Nana (my gardening guru) when I was 2 or 3 years old.